40343450/SEMCourseworkGroupB/use_cases/use_case_28.md

 ##Main Success Scenario

 >- Report is created
->- Report details population of countries
+>- Report details population who can speak English
 >- Report is available to users

 ##Extensions

->- Country does not exist:
+>- Language does not exist:
 >- User is notified

 ##Sub-variations